oormicreations/ClipboardPlus/readme.md

 To explore more features and functions of this utility, right click on it.

+It has a built in Sticky Note tool in which the clips can be stored, notes can be added and reminders can be set.

 This tiny but useful utility is completely free and open sourced.

 ---